brsynth/rpviz/README.md

-# rpviz -- Tool to visualize pathways from the RetroPath Suite
+# rpviz -- Visualize pathways from the RetroPath Suite

 ## Installation